Documentação sobre MQL5: IsSupersetOf / Biblioteca Padrão

 Valor de retorno

-Retorna true, se o conjunto atual for um superconjunto, caso contrário, false.
+Retorna true, se o conjunto atual classificado for um superconjunto, caso contrário, false.